apoulain22/TutorialDoc/docs/source/methods.rst

 Linearised operators - Jacobian
 -----

 Exact linearisation of the residual is computed by the Algorithmic Differentiation tool.
-Then, iteratively, the Jacobian is computed by series of test-vectors to fill in the different entries of the Jacobian without overlapping cross contributions.
+Then, the Jacobian is computed by series of test-vectors to fill in the different entries of the Jacobian without overlapping cross contributions.
 Test-vectors and indexing of matrix-vector products functions are inside *ComputeJacobian.f90*.

 .. note::

-   Opposite of the Jacobian is computed from the residual.
-   :math:`A = - \frac{dR}{dq} \Rightarrow \frac{dq'}{dt} + Aq' = 0`
+   Opposite of the Jacobian is computed from the residual: :math:`A = - \frac{dR}{dq} \Rightarrow \frac{dq'}{dt} + Aq' = 0`

 Time solvers
 -----